okviz/okviz.github.io/contributing.md

 2. #### Create a Branch

     Now that you have the latest content on your computer, you need to create a new branch.
-    All documents accessible by the end users on the website are stored in the ***main*** branch of the repo, to make the review of your changes easier you need to copy this branch into a new one.
+    All documents accessible by the end users on the website are stored in the ***main*** branch of the repo - to make the review of your changes easier you need to copy this branch into a new one.

     Treat this new branch like a patch - a group of changes you want to apply to the ***main*** branch at the end of the current session.

-    > After the end of the session, **you will no longer use this branch**.
+    > After the end of the session and the approval of the related Pull Request, **this branch will be deleted** (more later).

     To create a new branch, click on the label ***main*** on the lower-left corner of the VSCode window.
 Then click ***Create new branch...***, and enter a name in the format `username-YYYY-MM-DD` (replace ***username*** with your Github username and ***YYYY-MM-DD*** with the current date in ISO 8601 format).